diatomzone/diatomzone.github.io/about.md

 this is what gives me the strength to try.

-(countless clueless directionless hopeless webpages and two catastrophic jekyll failures have paved the way)
+(countless clueless directionless webpages and two catastrophic jekyll failures have paved the way)

 thank you for visiting my very first website that actually works! {{ site.data.emojis.pie }}